 Over the past several years, the population of Muscovy ducks has increased significantly in the Grand Lakes community.
 Related to this rapid population growth, many residents and retained professionals have raised several concerns and issues about the ducks and their impact on the community.

 In order to address the concerns over the uncontrolled population growth of Muscovy ducks and related issues, the Board of Directors empaneled a Wildlife Committee to investigate options for a more harmonious co-existence between the wildlife of Grand Lakes and the community.
 The Wildlife Committee carefully considered input from hundreds of residents, closely reviewed published studies, and consulted with wildlife professionals.
 Based on this collective effort, the Wildlife Committee made three recommendations to the Board of Directors to help control the Muscovy duck population and foster a balanced existence between ducks and the community.
-These recommendations (which only concern Phase 3 of our community at this time) included: complete removal and relocation of all Muscovy ducks, reduction of Muscovy duck population, and removal and relocation of Muscovy ducks joined by a replacement with an appropriate number Mallard ducks.
+These recommendations included: complete removal and relocation of all Muscovy ducks, reduction of Muscovy duck population, and removal and relocation of Muscovy ducks joined by a replacement with an appropriate number Mallard ducks.